 No class action lawsuit has been filed to date in the Tasigna litigation.
 However, that doesn’t mean you’re out of luck if you’ve been injured.
 Our lawyers are now filing individual lawsuits on behalf of injured parties and/or their loved ones.
 Contact our lawyers today to learn more about your legal rights.

-Again, if you were injured by the side effects of Tasigna, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you were injured by the side effects of Tasigna, you should contact our law firm immediately for a free case evaluation.
+You may be entitled to a settlement by filing a suit for lost wages and we can help.